Shoulder Pain in Senior Project Managers from Desk and Client Work

 3. What Are the Common Symptoms?

-• Swelling or small bony enlargements near the joints.
+• Swelling or tenderness in affected joints.

-4. How Is Wrist and Hand Arthritis Diagnosed?
+4. How Is Travel-Related Arthritis Diagnosed?

 1. General Practitioner or Rheumatology Clinic